etn-ccis/blui-react-workflows/login-workflow/docs/routing.md

 ### Protecting Your Application Routes

-In order to protect your application routes you can make use of our `ReactRouterAuthGuard` to secure your app.
+If there are routes that you would like to protect and only be available if user is authenticated, you can make use of our `ReactRouterAuthGuard` component.

 #### Example Usage